-This 2nd draft 2014 AUGS for 2015/16 is provided to the Gas Transporters for publication on 1st August 2014.
+This final 2014 AUGS for 2015/16 is provided to the Gas Transporters for publication on 1st October 2014.

 The AUGE's final determination shall be binding on Shippers except in the event of fraud, material breach, or where The Committee unanimously considers it is so clearly erroneous for it to be inapplicable.